reflectoring/reflectoring.github.io/content/blog/2023/2024-02-13-extension-functions-in-kotlin.md

 ---
 title: "Extension Functions in Kotlin"
 categories: ["Kotlin"]
-date: 2023-12-13 00:00:00 +1100
+date: 2024-02-13 00:00:00 +1100
 authors: [ezra]
-excerpt: "In this tutorial, we'll discuss what extension functions are in kotlin and their usecases"
+excerpt: "In this tutorial, we'll discuss what extension functions are in Kotlin and their use cases"
-image: images/stock/0104-on-off-1200x628-branded.jpg
+image: images/stock/0112-ide-1200x628-branded.jpg
 url: extension functions in kotlin
 ---